cncf/devstats.archive/README.md

 This toolset can either replace velodrome or just add value to `velodrome`.

-They both can use shared InfluxDB (assuming there are no series names conflicts, but gha2db can prefix every serie with some special value if needed.)
+They both can use shared InfluxDB (assuming there are no series names conflicts, but gha2db can prefix all series with some special value if needed.)

 Then we can just add new dashboards that use my `gha2db`/`db2influx` workflow in the existing Grafana, or we can just use gha2db alone.